google/restor/README.md

     "(bsdName != 'disk3s2')"
 ```

+### ASRAttempts

+__Optional__

+Set how many times Restor should attempt to run ASR until it runs successfully.
+This may help with issues where the Volume is not unmountable by ASR due to some
+external process (ie spotlight) holding onto it.
+Defaults to 1.

+`sudo defaults write /Library/Preferences/com.google.corp.restor.plist ASRAttempts -int 5`

 ## 10.13 and APFS Note

 In order to restore an APFS 10.13 DMG to a machine, the host machine running